-The impact of section 144 LASPOA, which criminalises squatting in residential properties in England and Wales, and other homeless criminalisation, is two-fold; that is it:
+The impact of section 144 LASPOA, which criminalises squatting in residential properties in England and Wales, as well as other homeless criminalisation, is two-fold; that is it:

-- Increases the number of those who resort to street homelessness and rough sleeping, degrades their quality of life and criminalises them further; - Provides public protection for the properties of residential landlords, including those who leave them empty, driving up property prices in general.
+- Increases the number of those who resort to street homelessness and rough sleeping, at the same time as degrading their quality of life and criminalising them further; - Provides public protection for the properties of residential landlords, including those who leave them empty, helping drive up property prices in general.

-3.1] Criminalising Homelessness
+4.1] Criminalising Homelessness

 The criminalisation of squatting in England and Wales was first discussed in 2010, and quickly made its way through the Parliamentary process during 2011 and 2012, even though the legislation was criticised by the police, lawyers and housing charities.
 The law was passed by the House of Lords in March 2012, and was the first legislation to criminalise homelessness on a national scale.
-Since the law came into effect in September 2012, at least 738 people have been arrested, 326 prosecuted and 60 convicted for the offence.
-Nevertheless, these figures present the lowest estimate, since information from police forces, the Crown Prosecution Service and Ministry of Justice is incomplete and limited.
+Since the law came into effect in September 2012, at least 738 people have been arrested, 326 prosecuted, 260 convicted and 11 imprisoned for the offence, based on the information available.

-Those who have been arrested and prosecuted have been men and women, aged between 17 and 57, but predominantly in their 20's and 30's (Appendix 5.2).
-It is this demographic that Crisis, in it's The homelessness monitor: England 20169 identified as a serious and growing concern in England with respect housing security.
+Those who have been arrested and prosecuted are men and women, aged between 17 and 57, but predominantly in their 20's and 30's (Appendix 5.2).
+It is this demographic that Crisis, in it's The homelessness monitor: England 2016 9, identified as a serious and growing concern in England with respect housing security.
 These age groups faces serious challenges in both social housing, where the new Single Accommodation Rate is too low to cover rent, and in private housing, where the end of Assured Shorthold Tenancies (AST) has led to rocketing evictions (pg 19) - see Graph 5.
 Single people aged between 25-34 were a demographic 54% of Local Authorities "often" found difficult to house, as were the 18-24 (44%) and over 35 (39%) age brackets (Pg 18).
 The result is that "young people are three times more likely to have experienced homelessness in the last five years than older members of the general UK population" (Pg 26).